awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 Not supported\.
 **Internationalized domain names**
 Not supported\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
 Yes
 **DNSSEC**
 Not supported\.
 **Registrar**
-The registrar for this TLD is our registrar associate, Gandi\.
+Our registrar associate, Gandi, uses Tucows as the registrar for this TLD\.
 **Deletion of domain registration**
 The registry for \.com\.au domains doesn't allow you to delete domain registrations\.
 Instead, you must disable automatic renewal and wait for the domain to expire\.
 For more information, see [Deleting a Domain Name Registration](domain-delete.md)\.

 **\.com\.sg \(Republic of Singapore\)**
-You can no longer use Amazon Route 53 to register new \.com\.sg domains or transfer \.com\.sg domains to Amazon Route 53\.
-We'll continue to support \.com\.sg domains that are already registered with Amazon Route 53\.
+You can no longer use Route 53 to register new \.com\.sg domains or transfer \.com\.sg domains to Route 53\.
+We'll continue to support \.com\.sg domains that are already registered with Route 53\.
 **Renewal period**
 One year\.
 **Deletion of domain registration**
 The registry for \.com\.sg domains doesn't allow you to delete domain registrations\.
 Instead, you must disable automatic renewal and wait for the domain to expire\.
 For more information, see [Deleting a Domain Name Registration](domain-delete.md)\.
 **Privacy protection**
 Determined by the registry\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
 Yes
 **DNSSEC**
 Not supported\.